sharismlab/emotional-china/README.markdown

 How to use it
 ----

-for the web-server
+    #start the redis server
+    $ redis-server

+    #for the node server
-    ./emo web
+    $ ./emo web

     for the sina crawler

-    ./emo crawler
+    $ ./emo crawler

     for the training process

-    ./emo trainer
+    $ ./emo trainer